 Ordering tax forms, instructions, and publications.
 Go to IRS.gov/OrderForms to order current forms, instructions, and publications; call 800-829-3676 to order prior-year forms and instructions.
-Your order should arrive within 10 business days.
+The IRS will process your order for forms and publications as soon as possible.
+Do not resubmit requests you've already sent us.
+You can get forms and publications faster online.